 Governors are unpaid volunteers responsible for the oversight and strategic management of their school, including the curriculum, finance, premises, staff and pupils.

 All of the Royal Borough’s maintained schools are required by law to have a governing body.
 There is no upper limit as to the size of the governing body and the minimum is seven.
-However, in considering its composition guidance states that governing bodies should be smaller rather than larger in size.
+However, guidance states that governing bodies should be smaller rather than larger in size.

 - Parent governors - elected by the parents at the school